 What can be more relaxing than lying in a hammock?
-Lying in hammock on your private deck with a panoramic view over the floodplains of the Khwai River in a private concession bordering the Moremi Wildlife Reserve.
-At Belmond Khwai River Lodge, that’s exactly what you can do.
-All day, if that’s what you need.
+Lying in a hammock on your private deck with a panoramic view over the floodplains of the Khwai River in a private concession bordering the Moremi Wildlife Reserve!
+At Belmond Khwai River Lodge that's exactly what you can do.
+All day, if that's what you need.

 Sometimes all one needs is a bit of alone time in nature.
 A number of hides have been built around the estate, allowing you to sit quietly and watch the animals go about their day.
 There's a lot to be learnt from their (mainly) calm and gentle way of life.